dfyockey/demitile/README.md

 Windows or Super keys.
 However, any available key or key combination can be used as the tiling key.

-	* Users with a 4+ button mouse may be able to use an extra mouse button as the tiling key.

-3. Set a keyboard shortcut for the selected tiling key(s) to launch `semitile`.
+3. Set a keyboard shortcut for the selected tiling key(s) to launch `demitile`.

-	* If the directory containing `semitile` isn't on your PATH, the keyboard shortcut will need the full path to `semitile`.
+	* If the directory containing `demitile` isn't on your PATH, the keyboard shortcut will need the full path to `demitile`.

 4. (Optional) If checked, uncheck
 `Automatically tile windows when moving toward the screen edge` on the Accessibility Tab in Window Manager Tweaks.

-	* Recommended to avoid confusion due to differences between drag-tiled and semitiled window behavior after tiling (If moved after tiling, drag-tiled windows return to their pre-tiled size while semitiled windows retain their tiled size.
-Also, a drag-tiled window requires a spurious semitile window operation before it will toggle in width.)
+	* Recommended to avoid confusion due to differences between drag-tiled and demitiled window behavior after tiling.
+If moved after tiling, drag-tiled windows return to their pre-tiled size while demitiled windows retain their tiled size.
+Also, a drag-tiled window requires a spurious demitile window operation before it will toggle in width.

 5. (Optional) If checked, uncheck `Show shadows under regular windows` on the Compositor Tab in Window Manager Tweaks.